FDR Control for Online Anomaly Detection: Local control of FDR with Empirical -values

-Figure~\ref{fig:motivexp} displays the actual value of FDR as a function of the cardinality $n$ of the calibration set $\calset$ used to compute the empirical $p$-values (see Definition~\ref{def:empv}).
+Let us start by generating observations using two distributions.
+The reference distribution is $\mathcal P_0 = \mathcal N (0,1)$ and the alternative distribution is $\mathcal P_1 = \mathcal N (4, 10^{-4})$.
+The anomalies are located in the right tail of the reference distribution.
+The length $m$ of the signal is $m=100$.
+The number of observations under $\mathcal P_0$ is $m_0=99$.
+The experiments have been repeated $K=10^4$ times.
+Figure~\ref{fig:motivexp} displays the actual value of FDR as a function of the cardinality $n$ of the calibration set $\lbrace X_1, \ldots, X_n \rbrace$ used to compute the empirical $p$-values (see Eq.~\ref{eq:empv}).
 One clearly see that FDR is not uniformly controlled at level $m_0/m \alpha$.
 However there exist particular values of $n$ for which this level of control is nevertheless achieved.
 As long as $n$ has become large enough ($n\geq 500$), repeated picks can be observed with a decreasing height as $n$ grows.